rifkisagas/Indonesian-Old-Youtube-Company-Question-Answering/README.md

 # Indonesian Old Youtube Company Question Answering
-too lazy to put a readme here. but i'll put the documentation soon
+too lazy to put a readme here. but i'll put the documentation soon.